- Monday to Friday

 For more information about WSHA, visit us at www.wsha.org.

-WSHA is looking to add a committed and supportive Time Loss Adjudicator to adjudicate and manage Washington State self-insured time-loss and treatment-only workers’ compensation claims for our two group self-insured employers, Public Hospital District Workers’ Compensation Group and Washington Hospitals Workers’ Compensation Group as well as individual self-insured employers.
+WSHA is looking to add a committed and supportive Time Loss Adjudicator to adjudicate and manage of both Self-Insured Public Hospital District and Washington Hospital Workers’ Compensation time loss and treatment only claims.
 This includes regulating of self-insured workers’ compensation claims for compliance with the Industrial Insurance Laws Title 51 (RCW), Medical Aid Rules and other statutes related to industrial insurance.
 This position requires the ability to interact with diverse groups and maintain confidentiality and a high level of discretion.

 Core Duties and Responsibilities: